 What’s in a Name?

-If you’ve already used WiFi in your home or elsewhere, you’ve probably noticed by now that the upcoming WiFi standard uses a different naming convention than the ones it’s replacing.
+If you’ve used WiFi in your home or elsewhere, you’ve probably noticed that the WiFi 6 standard uses a different naming convention than the ones that came before it.
 You might be familiar, for example, with WiFi standards like 802.11g, 802.11n, and 802.11ac.
 The change is happening because the Wi-Fi Alliance (which is responsible for maintaining the technology standards and naming them) has decided to do away with the old way of naming each generation of WiFi.
 In truth, it was a move that was long overdue.

 So, beginning with this new WiFi standard, each new revision will bear a number – not a letter (or letters).
 This change will also apply to previous generations of the technology, renaming them to make them easier for the average person to distinguish.
 The changes are:

-For those who are interested, the upcoming standard does have a name that uses the previous naming convention – 802.11ax – but don’t expect to see that on any of the devices that support it.
-Instead, manufacturers should soon start changing their hardware and software to use the new names, so users can tell which available networks use the newest technology.
+For those who are interested, the standard also has a name using the previous convention – 802.11ax – but you’ll rarely see that on devices.
+Manufacturers now label their hardware and networks “WiFi 6” so users can tell at a glance which equipment uses the newer technology.

 The Advantages and Disadvantages of WiFi 6